Identify The Projection Found On Distal End Of The Ulna

 providing a firm base for its function.
 Damage to these ligaments, often resulting from falls or repetitive strain, can lead to ulnar-sided wrist pain and instability.

 Beyond ligament attachment, the ulnar styloid process also serves as an attachment point for the extensor carpi ulnaris (ECU) tendon.
-This tendon is responsible for wrist ulnar deviation (moving the hand towards the little finger side) and extension.
+Because of that, this tendon is responsible for wrist ulnar deviation (moving the hand towards the little finger side) and extension.
 The ECU tendon runs along the ulnar side of the wrist and attaches directly to the styloid process.
 Subluxation or dislocation of the ECU tendon – where it slips out of its groove – is a common clinical presentation related to the ulnar styloid, often occurring after trauma or due to anatomical variations.

 Clinical Relevance and Common Injuries